Cycling74/gen-plugin-export/README.md

 5. Now you can build with `cmake --build misc/build --config Release`.

+6. Once the build step completes, you should be able to find your build artifact in `misc/build/C74GenPlugin_artefacts/Release`.
+Copy the plugin file to wherever you keep your plugins, and test your new plugin out!

 ## File structure

 Most of the code is located within the `misc/` directory.
 So that the launch